-To exit the spiral dive, weight shift away from the direction of rotation (if possible) and smoothly release the inside brake.
-If you do not have weightshift control (e.g high hang point unit or trike) you may need to apply outside brake to help exit the spiral.
-As the Sirocco 3 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
+To exit the spiral dive, weight shift away from the direction of rotation and smoothly release the inside brake.
+As the Sirocco 2 decelerates allow it to continue to turn until enough energy is lost for it to return to level flight without an excessive climb and surge.
 Always be prepared to pilot the wing out of a spiral dive.
 In case of neutrality/instability use opposite weight shift and smoothly apply enough outside brake to provoke the glider to exit the spiral.
-If the rate of turn or descent does not change, use more opposite brake until it does so.